Legal Aid’s Student Internship Program

 Eviction exhibit visit

-Legal Aid has academic year (fall and spring semester) and summer internship opportunities for law and undergraduate students.
+Legal Aid DC has academic year (fall and spring semester) and summer internship opportunities for law and undergraduate students.
 We expect summer interns to work full time from May 29, 2024, to August 9, 2024.
 We expect academic year interns to work a minimum of 12 hours per week -- to be arranged according to their class schedules – or more if their class schedule allows them to do so.

 We have limited funding for full-time summer interns to help eliminate financial hardship for those who wish to pursue a career in public interest law and increase racial diversity and diversity of lived experiences in the legal profession, specifically in legal services.

 Because our funding is limited, we work with prospective interns to help secure funding from other sources (including their colleges or law schools, or other fellowship programs).
-Interns who are unable to secure funding from another source can apply to Legal Aid for funding to cover living and other expenses.
+Interns who are unable to secure funding from another source can apply to Legal Aid DC for funding to cover living and other expenses.
 Please see here for more information about our scholarship opportunities and eligibility.

 Law Student Interns